IlyaDobrynin/opti_models/README.md

            -v <STORAGE>:/usr/local/opti_models/ \
            -it opti_models
         ```
-    Where <PROJECT_DIR> - directory, where opti_models is located
+- <PROJECT_DIR> - directory, where opti_models is located
-          <CONTAINER_VERSION> - version of the container, default - latest
+- <CONTAINER_VERSION> - version of the container, default - latest
-          <STORAGE> - directory with the calibration and validation images, default - /usr/local/opti_models
+- <DATA_STORAGE> - directory with the calibration and validation images, default - /usr/local/opti_models

 </details>